netotz/uptime-checker/README.md

 Now the user doesn't have to bother to copy and paste all the links in a website, and then copying and pasting the results back to the file, and then filtering them.

+I learned how to manipulate Excel files using Python, and that I prefer CSVs and Pandas.
+I also used the Rich package for the first time, and it's great.

 ## Screenshots

 As you can imagine the file contains sensitive data.

 Output in console:

 ![Console output](static/screenshot_console.png)

 Excel file after running the script:

 ![Excel](static/screenshot_excel.png)